samiksjsu/Invoice-Simplifier/Readme.md

     * __Pytesseract__ - OCR
     * __Spacy / NLTK__ - Named entity recognition and catagorization
     * __Numpy and pandas__ - Data processing

-# Team
-1. __Shivan Desai__ - Will be working on frontend design and functionality implementations.
-2. __Samik Biswas__ - Handling image upscaling, segmentation, OCR and NER.
-3. __Shubhangi Yadav__ - Planning and implementing backend solutions along with security authentication and data validation.
-4. __Rajeev Sebastian__ - Integrating different parts of the project and interfacing between different technologies and cloud deployment.

-###### Original Professor Feedback :-
-Name entity recognition using OCR from a invoice

-Develop a service that takes invoices as input and generates a csv with important name and entities which can be ingested into a database.
-The end to end flow will show the extracted data which user will acknowledge before it gets ingested into db.

-use state of the art OCR and language model to build this. take a couple of invoices as examples ..